Jamesoc710/LA-Fires-V2/gemini-chatbot/README.md

 ## Project Overview

-This application creates a chatbot interface that leverages Google's Gemini AI to provide information about Los Angeles fires and fire safety.
+This application creates a chatbot interface that leverages Google's Gemini AI to provide information about Los Angeles Title 26 building codes.
 The chatbot is context-aware, using a knowledge base of information to answer questions accurately.
 Users can interact with the chatbot through a modern, responsive interface.

 ## Technology Stack